abnaki/albiruni/README.md

 OpenStreetMaps will be displayed, as they are free.
 Some popular alternative maps require licensing, yet they are feasible for the future.

-The display may vary with dimensions of interest, such as date/time or any given property of each point.
+The display may vary with dimensions of interest, such as date/time or any given property of the spatial points.
 Color, shade, and hiding/filtering will help answer questions about these variables.
+Users may want to know:
+- All regions covered in a range of dates
+- Dates when a region of interest was covered
+- Correlations/intersections between multiple specific tracks, or between a GPS track and other date/location information

 Named after the medieval Persian scientist Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī.
 Almost 1000 years ago, he accurately measured the Earth and tabulated coordinates of hundreds of locations.